msssk/dgrid/doc/components/extensions/SingleQuery.md

 The SingleQuery extension performs a single store request with no range information.
 Its implementation is thus much simpler than OnDemandList and Pagination, and is suitable primarily for small in-memory result sets.

-SingleQuery is constructed similarly to Pagination, in that you need to mix it in on top of List or Grid (*not* OnDemandList or OnDemandGrid).
-Since it reqeusts and renders all items at once, it also works well in conjunction with the `dgrid-autoheight` class so that the grid's height is determined by its data.
+SingleQuery is constructed similarly to Pagination, in that it should be mixed into List or Grid (*not* OnDemandList or OnDemandGrid).
+Since it requests and renders all items at once, it also works well in conjunction with the `dgrid-autoheight` class so that the grid's height is determined by its data.

 ```js